8/14/2024

 Cameron Groom

-Well, we're looking at the trajectory we're on now.
+Well, you know, we're looking at the trajectory we're on now.
 I'm talking about, to be clear, I'm talking about the growth in recurrent product sales.
-So, there'll be, the kinetic milestones will not recur in 2025, but I'm talking about the comparability of year over year sales growth.
-We just frankly see increased business with most, if not all of our customers, on top of which we're adding new customers and we're adding new products.
-So, that drives the basis of my optimism and certainly we'll be running more precise numbers as we go through our own budgeting exercise.
-No, we manage our cash and our spend in relation to very carefully projected numbers that I mentioned are customer by customer.
-What do we expect to be realized within each of the four quarters of the upcoming fiscal year and skew by skew, what do we expect to sell for those products and that sort of cross-checking exercise is what we do and then we manage cash to a lower percentage numbers so that we are not at all vulnerable if we don't hit our budget revenue numbers.
+So there will be the kinetic milestones will not occur in 2025, but I'm talking about the comparability of year-over-year sales growth.
+We just frankly see – most if not all of our customers, on top of which we're adding new customers and we're adding new products.
+So, you know, that drives the basis of my optimism.
+And certainly we'll be running more precise numbers as we go through our own budgeting exercise.
+You know, we manage our cash and our spend in relation to, you know, very carefully projected numbers that I mentioned are customer by customer.
+What do we expect to be realized within each of the four quarters of the upcoming fiscal year?
+And SKU by SKU, what do we expect to sell for those products?
+And that's a cross-checking exercise is what we do.
+And then we manage cash to a lower percentage number so that we are not at all vulnerable if we don't hit our budget revenue numbers.

 speaker